-- None of the awardee's income during the tenure of the project may be derived from another Innovate BC program or Innovate BC managed program. - Applicants must identify awards and grants from all other organizations in their proposal.
-If awarded funding through Ignite, the awardee must notify Innovate BC of any new awards and grants, changes to existing awards and grants, or changes to the submitted and approved budget during the project. - Only those expenses that are submitted in the proposal and approved by Innovate BC will be eligible and included in the funding agreement.
+• None of the awardee's income during the project's tenure may be derived from another Innovate BC program or Innovate BC-managed program.

+- Applicants must identify awards and grants from all other organizations in their proposal.
+If awarded funding through Ignite, the awardee must notify Innovate BC of any new awards and grants, changes to existing awards and grants, or changes to the submitted and approved budget during the project. - Only expenses submitted in the proposal and approved by Innovate BC will be eligible and included in the funding agreement.